TheLandfill/cpp_cli/README.md

 This library, however, does not natively support bool types, as it prefers to set a variable and check if it was set or what it was set to.

 When using an argument that does not take subarguments, the variable will be set to whatever the subargument is.
 For instance, if the flag "-s" does not take arguments, it will set its corresponding variable to "s".
 Likewise, "--stop-early" will set its corresponding variable to "stop-early".
+If the argument can be stacked (such as -vvvv), then it will set its variable to "vvvv" for up to eleven stacked characters.

 The template specialization itself takes the form
 ```